softchris/golang-book/02-data-types/04-interfaces/README.md

 So far, a `Rectangle` or `Square` implements the `Shape` interface

-Lets have a closer look at this code:
+Let's have a closer look at this code:

 ```go
 var shape Shape = Rectangle{x: 5, y: 2}